-A strong believer in the power of the arts to assist in the progress of humanity and unite people of all backgrounds, Shaudi seeks to use music to normalize multiculturalism and multilingualism for her audiences, often performing in both English and Farsi.
+A strong believer in the power of the arts to contribute in the progress of humanity and unite people of all backgrounds, Shaudi uses music to normalize multiculturalism and multilingualism, often performing in both English and Farsi.